git/git.github.io/SoC-2019-Ideas.md

 `git stash` currently aborts when the current index state contains conflicts.
 The idea here is to allow `stash`ing this conflicted state, and add an option to `git stash pop` to re-create the conflict.
+This will include writing the technical documentation of the stash format, and optionally refactoring the `git stash` code to use more of the libgit.a API, instead of the run_command API.

 See discussion in: